Agriculture in the United Kingdom: Regional variations

 While there is little difference between farming practices in England, Scotland, Wales and Northern Ireland in places where the terrain is similar, the geography and the quality of the farmland does have an impact.
 In Wales, 80% of the farmland is designated as a "Less Favoured Area", and in Scotland the figure is 84%.
 "Less Favoured Area" means land that produces a lower agricultural yield—typically upland moors and hill farms—which tend to focus on sheep and sometimes dairy farming.
 In England, the eastern and southern areas where the fields are flatter, larger and more open tend to concentrate on cereal crops, while the hillier northern and western areas with smaller, more enclosed fields tend to concentrate on livestock farming.

 History

 Before 1500

-Farming was introduced in the British Isles between about 5000 BC and 4500 BC after an influx of Mesolithic people following the end of the Pleistocene.
-It took 2,000 years for the practice to extend across all of the isles.
-Wheat and barley were grown in small plots near the family home.
-Sheep, goats and cattle came in from mainland Europe, and pigs were domesticated from wild boar already living in forests.
-There is evidence of agricultural and hunter-gatherer groups meeting and trading with one another in the early part of the Neolithic.
+Farming was introduced in the British Isles between about 5000 BC and 4500 BC in an influx of Mesolithic people after the end of the Pleistocene.
+It took 2,000 years for farming to extend across all the isles.
+Wheat and barley were grown in small plots near family homes.
+Sheep, goats and cattle came in from Europe, and pigs were tamed from native wild boar.
+Agricultural and hunter-gatherer groups met and traded with each other in the early Neolithic.